ykyr/enhanced-snapshots/README.md

 * S3 bucket and all backup data
 * SQS queue
 * DynamoDB tables

+**Note** It may take several minutes to delete all the resources, especially if backup data has been stored.

 # IAM user creation (optional)
 If you are creating an instance from the AMI directly without using the provided CloudFormation template, you must first create an IAM user with the following policy.